pb4ugoout/Jamboard/carrier_details.md

 V.) 4-pin single row JST.
 Possibly goes to IC Z.

 W.) 6-pin single row JST.
 UART0.
-Doesn't output anything from the stock Jamboard Jetson module.
-Tested working from other modules.
+Enabled in stock JB bootloader but disable in ODMDATA Tested working from other modules.
 UART is enabled in the bootloader but disabled in the config.

 X.) HDMI Video Out - Confirmed that this is the video output from the Jetson.
 It connects to the HDMI port here and then passes through it down to the Milestone processor (label Z).